Spomky-Labs/u2f-php/README.md

 # Security Issues

 If you discover a security vulnerability within the project, please **don't use the bug tracker and don't publish it publicly**.
 Instead, all security issues must be sent to security [at] spomky-labs.com.

+# Support

+No support is provided on this repository.
+Commercial support is available at [https://spomky-labs.com](https://spomky-labs.com) (English or French).

 # Licence